Blaizzy/mlx-embeddings/docs/Deprecating-Disabling-and-Removing-Formulae.md

 The most common reasons for disabling a formula are:

-- it cannot be built from source (meaning no new bottles can be built)
+- it cannot be built from source on all supported OS versions (meaning no new bottles can be built)
 - it has been deprecated for a long time
-- the upstream repository has been removed
 - the project has no license

 Popular formulae (e.g. have more than 1000 [analytics installs in the last 90 days](https://formulae.brew.sh/analytics/install/90d/)) should not be disabled without a deprecation period of at least six months even if e.g. they do not build from source and do not have a license.